adobe/vent/README.md

 While Vent is simulating the bubble and capture phases, it checks if any handler along the way called `stopPropagation`.
 If it does, Vent will add a native DOM listener to the delegated element that stops propagation at the correct time during the actual capture and bubbling phases of the event.

+#### When a Vent listener calls `stopImmedatePropagation`, it does not reliably stop native listeners

+Due to the technique described above, Vent cannot reliably `stopImmediatePropagation` to native listeners added to elements that are descendants of the root.

+However, you can simulate `stopImmediatePropagation` by calling `stopPropagation` when the event reaches a different element.
+For bubble phase listeners, call `stopPropagation` when the event reaches the element directly beneath the one you want to `stopImmediatePropagation` on.
+For capture phase listeners, call `stopPropagation` on the parent element of the element you want to call `stopImmediatePropagation` on.

 ## Browser support